CARTAvis/manual_source/source/functionalities_gui.rst

      <source src="_static/carta_fn_renderConfig_widget.mp4" type="video/mp4">
    </video>

 By default, CARTA determines the boundary values of a colormap on **per-channel** basis.
-That is, a default "99.9%" clip level is applied to the per-channel histogram to look for the two clicp values.
+That is, a default "99.9%" clip level is applied to the per-channel histogram to look for the two clip values.
 Then apply the values in "linear" scale to the default colormap "inferno" to render a raster image.
 This helps to inspect an image in detail without suffering from improper image rendering in most of cases.
 Below is an example of this per-channel rendering approach.

 .. raw:: html